From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Conclusion

 \section{Conclusion}

-\qquad In summary, the enhanced single-photon detection (ESPD) framework is established to reformulate photon detection as an iteratively enhanced quantum-information-processing task composed of state preparation, controlled operations, projective measurements, and multi-copy decision analysis, rather than as a fixed device-level operation.
-Within this system-level theoretical framework, detection performance is progressively improved through structured quantum processing using exclusively non-superconducting, room-temperature components.
+In summary, we have established the enhanced single-photon detection (ESPD) framework, which reconceptualizes photon detection as an iteratively enhanced quantum-information-processing task that integrates state preparation, controlled operations, projective measurements, and multi-copy decision analysis, rather than as a static device-level operation.
+Within this system-level theoretical framework, the detection performance is formulated as a non-linear dynamical system, where the effective metrics are progressively optimized through structured quantum processing using exclusively non-superconducting, room-temperature components.

-\qquad Numerical simulations, grounded in experimentally reported parameters and commercially available photonic components, demonstrate that the ESPD framework can substantially enhance the effective detection efficiency (DE) (from 59\% to 93\%) while strongly suppressing the effective dark count rate (DCR) (from $10^{-2}$ to $10^{-9}$) even when initialized with a conventional room-temperature SPD reported two decades ago.
-The resulting effective performance metrics are comparable to those of state-of-the-art superconducting single-photon detectors, significantly relaxing the minimal tolerable channel transmission rate in quantum communication applications.
+Analytical approximations, Monte Carlo analysis, and numerical simulations, grounded in experimentally reported parameters and commercial photonic specifications, demonstrate that the ESPD framework drives detection performance toward the high-performance basin of attraction, provided the initial conditions lie within a suitable operating range.
+Consequently, the performance of traditional single-photon detectors (SPDs) can be substantially enhanced: the effective detection efficiency (DE) can be boosted (e.g., from 59\% to 93\%) while the effective dark count rate (DCR) can be suppressed by several orders of magnitude (e.g., from $10^{-2}$ to $10^{-9}$), to the level comparable to state-of-the-art superconducting SPDs, resulting in the significantly expansion of the operational boundaries of quantum communication by relaxing the minimal tolerable channel transmission rate.

-\qquad Beyond performance enhancement, the ESPD framework makes explicit the fundamental trade-off between resource overhead and operating conditions, replacing cryogenic infrastructure requirements with system-level integration complexity.
-Although the realization of large-scale ESPD architectures would require further advances in device integration and experimental implementation, the theoretical formulation and parameter studies presented here establish a concrete foundation for the framework and provide concrete guidance for future experimental efforts.
+Beyond performance enhancement, the ESPD framework establishes a trade-off between resource overhead and environmental constraints, effectively translating the demand for cryogenic cooling during operation into a one-time integration complexity.
+While large-scale implementation poses engineering challenges in component synchronization and integration density, the presenting theoretical formulations and technological feasibility studies establish a rigorous foundation and provide a roadmap for future experimental realizations.